 RealTime Climate Portal - The Portal delivers Weekly Climate News, current climate data, and Current Climate Studies in real time during the fall and spring semesters and as archived material throughout the year.
 To access the Portal, a Login ID and Password are required by all licensed students and faculty.
 A special site is available for all faculty considering this course offering, where the Portal and course delivery mechanisms may be previewed.
 Go to the RealTime Climate Portal site to view samples of website components.

-Faculty Resource CD and Website- The CD contains the faculty systems, test bank questions, chapter progress questins, and textbook images.
+Faculty Resource Material and Website- The resource material is comprised of the faculty systems, test bank questions, chapter progress questins, and textbook images.
 The faculty manual describes the course and its components and contains suggestions for course